schollz/svg2gcode/README.md

 # svg2gcode

-Converts svg to gcode for pen plotters
+Converts svg to gcode for pen plotters.
+Read more about it on [my blog](https://schollz.com/blog/one-line/).

 ## Requirements (optional)